JonOlav95/finn_scraper/README.md

 - [ ] FINN: Click next page and scrape for units in e.g. new buildings.
 Currently only scrapes first page of table.
 - [ ] Randomize headers.
 - [ ] FINN: Automatically extract missing sub urls (keys).
+- [ ] FINN: Scrape images for housing.

 ### Xpaths
 - [ ] Verify default housing and default work is appropriate for all given urls.